zoi/Raspberry-Pi-Setup-Guide/README.md

 # Raspberry-Pi-Setup-Guide

-A really opionionated guide how to setup a RPi with Arch Linux including ntp, wi-fi, ssh, ruby, zsh etc.
+A really opionionated guide how to setup a RPi with Arch Linux including WiringPi, ntp, wi-fi, ssh, ruby, zsh etc.

 Take a look into the wiki for more interesing stuff like finding out your Raspberry Pi version.